PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 {l s='Hello,' mod='mymodule'} {$my_module_name$}!
 ```

 This is a start!
-In this example, when `$my_module_name` is not defined, we capture the value of translating "World" and replace `$my_module_name` with that.
+In this example, when `$my_module_name` is not defined, we capture the value of translating "World" and assign that value in `$my_module_name`.
+This way, we can simply display `$my_module_name` in any case.

 Now, when working in internationalization, it's better not to make assumptions regarding spacing and positioning of variables.
-For example, in French, there should be a non-breaking space before the exclamation mark (`!`), but other languages shouldn't.
+For example, in French, there should be a non-breaking space before the exclamation mark (`!`), but not in other languages.
 How can we handle this?

-In PrestaShop, you can interpolate variables using using [sprintf replacement markers](https://php.net/sprintf), such as `%s` or `%1$s`.
-Using this feature, we could get rid of the explicit concatenation of "Hello, ", "$my_module_name" and "!":
+In PrestaShop, you can interpolate variables within your wordings using using [sprintf replacement markers](https://php.net/sprintf), such as `%s` or `%1$s`.
+Using this feature, we could get rid of the explicit concatenation of "Hello, ", "$my_module_name" and "!", and let it depend on the translated wording:

 ```
 {if !isset($my_module_name) || !$my_module_name}